fredrikopenpayments/docs/docs/createconsent.md

     }
 }
 ```

-At this point the returned status should always be `received`.
-All possible values are listed [below](#consent-status).
+``consentStatus`` has one of the following values:
+* received
+* rejected
+* valid
+* revokedByPsu
+* expired
+* terminatedByTpp

+The returned status is `received` by default.

-The list at `scaMethods` typically contains one entry.
-But in the future it is possible that banks - or our platform here - will support multiple methods.
+`scaMethods` The list contains one entry.

-Authentication type will always be `PUSH_OTP` since that is what the banks we integrate with support.
-In the future it may change.
-See [below](#authentication-type) for a list of possible types.
+``authenticationType`` is one of the following values:

+* SMS_OTP
+* CHIP_OTP
+* PHOTO_OTP
+* PUSH_OTP

+Note! `PUSH_OTP` is supported.
+The other authentication types are N/A.

 The list of links can be used for further actions on the consent.

-The `self` one is obviously to retreive the created consent request.
-The `status` is for accessing the status of the request.
-And `startAuthorisation`is the next step in the sequence of calls that is needed to get a consent.
+`self` one is  to retreive the created consent request.

+`status` is for accessing the status of the request.

+`startAuthorisation`is the next step in the sequence of calls that is needed to get a consent.

 ### Response headers